-When cold and flu season strikes, the best defence is to simply wash your hands.
+When cold and flu season strikes, the best defence is to simply wash your hands more frequently.

-However, sometimes for various reasons, you don’t have access to soap and water.
+However, sometimes for various reasons, you might not have access to soap and water.
 And in those circumstances, hand sanitizer is incredibly useful for helping to prevent illness.

 But while store bought hand sanitizers are effective, their ingredients are sometimes problematic.
 And in the event of a shortage, it’s good practice to know how to make your own sanitizer using safe household ingredients.